Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Tolfdir won't got to Saarthal!

 > A: Just click him on console, walk to Saarthal, and type `prid` in console.

+## I crash in Dwemer ruins!

+> A: Known issue.
+Fixed in next update.
+If you don't want to wait download and install [this fix](https://www.nexusmods.com/skyrimspecialedition/mods/53626?tab=files&file_id=260048&nmm=1).
+Choose "merge" when MO2 asks for overwrite.